StephenGoedhart/DesignPatternsSimplified/README.md

 ![alt text]( https://github.com/StephenGoedhart/DesignPatternsSimplified/blob/master/Src/images/SimpleFactoryDesignPattern.png "Simple Factory Design Pattern Diagram")

-A class that instantiates objects of certain classes.
-Used to increase loose coupling and to increase scalability by keeping the instantiation logic in one place.
+The Simple Factory Pattern denotes the practice of creating a class that contains object creating methods.
+This pattern is used to encapsulate object instantiation logic and to declare this logic in one place.

+The class diagram depicts a factory class with two methods.
+CreateCat and CreateDog.
+The names are self-explanatory.
+CreateCat() returns a new Cat and CreateDog returns a new Dog.
+We can now create either object without needing to know anything about its instantiation logic since that is encapsulated within factory class.

 ###### C# Declaration:
 ```C#